Emancipation of Children

 - The minor has received a declaration of emancipation from a judge.

-Once a minor is emancipated, his or her parents do not have custody or control of him or her anymore and they can do some things without parental permission, including: get medical care, apply for a work permit, and sign up for school or college.
+Once a minor is emancipated, his or her parents do not have custody or control of them anymore, and they can do some things without parental permission, including: get medical care, apply for a work permit, and sign up for school or college.
 However, an emancipated minor must go to school, must get parental permission before getting married, and will go to juvenile court if they break the law.
 For more general information on emancipation, look at this pamphlet provided by the Judicial Council of California.

 If you or someone you know is considering emancipation, check out this informative legal guide from Legal Services for Children.
 Legal Services for Children is an organization that takes calls from children and people calling on behalf of children.
 The person who answers the call cannot represent a child, but they can give the caller advice and referrals.